taocpp/PEGTL/doc/Actions-and-States.md

 }
 ```

-All together the `as_string()` function is a convoluted way of turning an [input](Inputs-and-Parsing.md) into a `std::string` byte-by-byte.
+All together the `as_string()` function is a -- convoluted and slow -- way of turning any [input](Inputs-and-Parsing.md) into a `std::string`.

 In the following we will take a more in-depth look at states and `apply()` and `apply0()` before diving into more advanced subjects.

 ## States

-There is not much more to say about the states other than what has already been mentioned, namely that they are a list (colloquial list, not `std::list`) of objects that are
+There is not much more to states, they are a list (colloquial list, not `std::list`) of objects that are

 * passed by the user as additional arguments to [`tao::pegtl::parse()`](Inputs-and-Parsing.md#parse-function), and then

 * passed by the PEGTL as additional arguments to all actions' `apply()` or `apply0()` static member functions.

-The additional arguments to `apply()` and `apply0()` can be chosen freely, however all actions must accept the same list of states since they are all called with the same arguments by default.
+The additional arguments to `apply()` and `apply0()` can be chosen freely, however all actions must accept the same list of states since they are all called with the same arguments.
+The states can also be manually changed during a parsing run, see below.

 States are not forwarded with "perfect forwarding" since r-value references don't make much sense when they will be used as action arguments many times.
 The `parse()` function still uses universal references to bind to the state arguments in order to allow temporary objects.

 ## Apply